-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.2 If an extension beyond 20 working days is required to enable the landlord to respond to the complaint fully, this should be agreed by both parties.
+5.2 If an extension beyond 20 working days is required to enable the landlord to respond to the complaint fully, this should be agreed by both parties.
 Yes We have evidence of writing to residents extending agreed timescales 5.3 Where agreement over an extension period cannot be reached, landlords should provide the Housing Ombudsman's contact details so the resident can challenge the landlord's plan for responding and/or the proposed timeliness of a landlord's response.
-Yes 2.3.
-We will ensure customers are provided with contact information for the Housing Ombudsman Service and notified that they can refer their complaint to the service at any point in the process.
+Yes Complaint policy revised 2023 We will ensure customers are provided with contact information for the Housing Ombudsman Service and notified that they can refer their complaint to the service at any point in the process.
 5.4 Where the problem is a recurring issue, the landlord should consider any older reports as part of the background to the complaint if this will help to resolve the issue for the resident.
-Yes 4.1.
-We will not normally consider a complaint if the issue giving rise the complaint occurred more than 6 months ago.
-Where the problem is re-occurring, we will consider older reports if this helps resolve the issue.
-We will consider this where health and safety or illness has prevented a complaint being raised in the 6 months period 5.7 Where residents raise additional complaints during the investigation, these should be incorporated into the stage one response if they are relevant and the stage one response has not been issued.
+Yes Complaint policy revised 2023 5.7 Where residents raise additional complaints during the investigation, these should be incorporated into the stage one response if they are relevant and the stage one response has not been issued.
 Where the stage one response has been issued, or it would unreasonably delay the response, the complaint should be logged as a new complaint.
-Yes Our policy includes a phone call to the complainant to ensure we capture all details.
+Yes Complaints policy revised 2023